New to our collection

 Nearest amenities (shops, banks, etc):

 there are several mini-markets and food shops within 1km.
-For a greater range, try: San Teodoro - 13km-8miles-20mins; or Olbia - 31km-19.3miles-35mins
+For a greater range of amenities: San Teodoro - 13km-8miles-20mins; or Olbia - 31km-19.3miles-35mins

 Golf course (9 holes) and tennis: